Currently offered at our Milwaukee, Ozaukee, and Green Bay Campuses

-Yes, we accept registrations by phone.
-Contact the Youth Programs team at the campus where you wish to register (414-431-6153 in Milwaukee, 262-988-5947 in Ozaukee).
-Registrations are accepted on a first-come, first-served basis.
-Registrations are processed when full payment is received.
+Yes, you can register by phone.
+Contact the youth programs team at the campus where you wish to register (414-431-6153 in Milwaukee, 262-988-5947 in Ozaukee, 920-469-3110 x117 in Green Bay).
+Registrations are first-come, first-serve and are processed when full payment is received.
 We are unable to hold spaces without full payment and cannot accept registrations by mail.

 What’s included in the registration fee?

 Do you make exceptions to grade requirements?

 Activities during camp are tailored to match the needs and abilities of specific grade levels.
 To maintain the best experience for all campers, we rarely make exceptions to the grade requirements for camp.

-Yes.
-Normal camp hours are 9 a.m. to 3 p.m.
-Morning care is available from 8-9 a.m. and afternoon care is available from 3-4 p.m.
-Pre-registration is required for extended care sessions and the cost is $8 per child per session.
+Camp hours are 9 a.m. to 3 p.m.
+Extended care is available at our Milwaukee and Ozaukee Campuses.
+Pre-registration is required for extended care sessions and the cost is $6 per child per session.
 Register online or contact the youth programs team.
-Any child dropped off before 8:45 a.m. or departing after 3:15 p.m. will be charged for extended care.
+Any child dropped off before 8:45 a.m. or picked up after 3:15 p.m. will be charged for extended care.
 Children picked up after 4 p.m. will be charged an additional $1 for every 5 minutes.

 What is your cancellation policy?

 Who leads camp?

-Each camp is led by a staff member from the Wisconsin Humane Society’s youth programs team, assisted by 2-3 volunteers.
-We perform background checks on all staff and volunteers involved in camps have had a background check.
+Each camp is led by a staff member from the Wisconsin Humane Society’s youth programs team, assisted by volunteers.
+All staff and volunteers involved in camps have had a background check.
 WHS staff are certified in first aid and CPR.